 Kevin is captivated by the poetic, liturgical, and imaginative contexts for Christian liberal arts education.
 He is an active member of his local parish church, where he serves as a licensed reader and subdeacon.
 He is a lover of stories—especially reading them aloud together with his children.
 Andersen’s fairy tales, The Hobbit, and The Chronicles of Narnia are perennial favorites.
 He dreams one day of walking the Camino de Santiago, the medieval pilgrimage trail from Oviedo to Santiago de Compostela, Spain.

-Ravi Jain began teaching calculus and physics at The Geneva School in Orlando, FL, in 2003, and since that time has focused on understanding the role of math and science in a Christian classical curriculum.
+Ravi Jain began teaching calculus and physics at The Geneva School in Orlando, Florida, in 2003 and since that time has focused on understanding the role of math and science in a Christian classical curriculum.
 He has developed a unique integrated math and physics class that uses primary sources to discuss the narrative of discovery.
 His junior class, “The Scientific Revolution,” studies Kepler, Galileo, Pascal, and Newton, culminating in the Universal Law of Gravitation.
 He also teaches two senior classes: AP Calculus BC and AP Physics C. These classes lead the students through Faraday and Maxwell and culminate in Einstein’s groundbreaking 1905 manuscript on the relativity of space and time.

 Ravi graduated from Davidson College in North Carolina, where he developed a keen interest in both the natural sciences and the humanities.
 While a political science major with a near minor in classics, he also took a rigorous course of science classes as a pre-medical student and became a teaching assistant in both the physics and classics departments.
-Directly out of college he taught math through AP calculus at Seminole Presbyterian School in Tampa, FL, and then worked at two different churches in an associate pastoral role while completing an MA from Reformed Theological Seminary.
+Directly out of college he taught math through AP calculus at Seminole Presbyterian School in Tampa and then worked at two different churches in an associate pastoral role while completing an MA from Reformed Theological Seminary.
 He also earned a graduate certificate in mathematics from the University of Central Florida.